Curvature in conformal mappings of 2D lattices and foam structure: Lattice Curvature and Conformal Transformations

-In each case the tessellation in the z-plane can be thought of as consisting a vertex to which their are connected a number of straight edges of finite length (6 edges for a triangular lattice, 4 edges for a square lattice and 3 edges for a honeycomb structure).
+In each case the tessellation in the z-plane can be thought of as consisting a vertex to which their are connected a number of straight edges of finite length.
 In the following we shall examine the effect a conformal mapping has on these edges.
 We shall compute their curvature in the image plane - from which we can compute the mean and mean square curvature of the edges connected to a given vertex in the image plane.

-To keep things simple we only consider the case where the original edges in the z-plane, connected to a given vertex, are free of curvature.
-This condition will be relaxed in the next section.